How to Get a Doctorate: A Closer Look at Doctoral Degrees

 Choose a master's degree program that aligns with your interests and desired career path.

 During your master's program, start thinking about a doctorate and where you could earn it.
-As you evaluate each program, consider the following factors:
+As you ponder how to get a doctoral degree, consider the following factors about the institutions you have in mind:

 Steps to Getting a Doctoral Degree